hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 # Authentication mechanisms

-To provide context, this section provides a brief summary of some of the existing authentication and validation mechanisms (both transport independent and TLS specific) that are available when performing zone transfers.
-The following section (#xot-authentication) then discusses in more details specifically how a combination of TLS authentication, TSIG and IP based ACLs interact for XoT.
+To provide context to the requirements in section (#xot-transfers), this section provides a brief summary of some of the existing authentication and validation mechanisms (both transport independent and TLS specific) that are available when performing zone transfers.
+(#xot-authentication) then discusses in more details specifically how a combination of TLS authentication, TSIG and IP based ACLs interact for XoT.

 We classify the mechanisms based on the following properties: